antrea-io/antrea/ADOPTERS.md

 It would be great to have your success story and logo on our list of Antrea adopters!

-To add yourself, you can follow the steps outlined bellow, alternatively, feel free to reach out via Slack or on Github to have our team add your success story and logo.
+To add yourself, you can follow the steps outlined below, alternatively, feel free to reach out via Slack or on Github to have our team add your success story and logo.